brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

 Raid the dungeon, kill the monsters, stab your buddy!

-Players kick in the dungeon door and either keep the loot or fight any monsters inside.
+Players kick in the dungeon door, and either keep the loot or fight any monsters inside.
 Killing a monster gets you a level and its treasure, but losing sets you back.
-Build your power with cards, make alliances to defeat monsters and backstab each other to be the first to reach Level 10.
+Build your power with cards, make alliances to defeat monsters, and backstab each other to be the first to reach Level 10.

 This is the most dynamic game I've played, with endless scenarios.
 Surprisingly quick to pickup for how much gameplay it offers and also surprisingly balanced with new players able to beat experienced ones.
-This is on the more complex side so not for everyone, but for the amount of times this gets played it deserves the spot.
+This is on the more complex side, so not for everyone, but for the amount of times this gets played it deserves the spot.
 I'd highly recommend the deluxe edition which includes the game board.
 There are dozens of expansions so this never gets old.

 #### 1. Catan
 2 to 4 players - 60 mins